A court in Guatemala has sentenced a prominent journalist to 6 years in jail

 More than 20 journalists have fled the country in the past year, according to a journalists' collective that uses the hashtag #NoNosCallarán, Spanish for "They won't silence us."

-The government of Guatemalan President Alejandro Giammattei has insisted there is freedom of the press in Guatemala.
-And the president has denied political motivation in the Zamora case, according to news reports.
+The government of Guatemalan President Alejandro Giammattei has insisted there is freedom of the press in Guatemala and denied any political motivation in the Zamora case, according to news reports.

 Rights groups in Guatemala say the courts are being used by the country's elite to settle political scores.
 They say the Zamora trial is a symbol of Guatemala's decaying democracy.